GoSecure/xxe-workshop/codelabs/index.md

 #### Using Intruder to Brute Force DTD

-In order to find if at least one interesting DTD is present on the remote server, we are going to need to brute-force it with a [huge list of potential paths](https://raw.githubusercontent.com/GoSecure/dtd-finder/master/list/dtd_files.txt).
+In order to find if at least one interesting DTD is present on the remote server, we are going to need to brute force it with a [huge list of potential paths](https://raw.githubusercontent.com/GoSecure/dtd-finder/master/list/dtd_files.txt).

 ![Request to intruder](assets/exercise5/image12.png)